AdaCore/spark2014/lrm/source/introduction.rst

    **Rationale:** to assist security and safety analysis.

-#. **Requirement:** When specifying subprogram behaviour other than via proof statements, it shall be necessary
+#. **Requirement:** When specifying subprogram behavior other than via proof statements, it shall be necessary
    to provide a complete specification.

    **Rationale:** To allow provision of at least the same functionality as SPARK 2005